Steps for Sketching the Graph of the Function

 - Find what asymptotes does function have, if any.

-- Use test (First Derivative or Second Derivative) to classify stationary points.
+- Use a test (the first derivative or the second derivative) to classify stationary points.

 - After you've found "important" points calculate corresponding values of function at these points.